breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

 #### Define your custom resource

-With Payara, you can create your custom resources by using Admin Console or with Admin commands.
+With Payara, you can create your custom resources by using Admin Console, Admin commands or with annotations.
 In the following examples, you will see how to do that within Payara Server.

 ##### Context Service

-You can add a custom resource using Admin Console or by Admin commands.
+You can add a custom resource using Admin Console, Admin commands or by annotation.
 If you want to add the custom resource for ContextService then you need to go to option Menu ***Resources -> Concurrent Resources -> Context Service*** on the left side of the Payara Server Home:

 ![Resources Menu](img/resourcesMenu.png)